swingerman/ambassador/docs/reference/diagnostics.md

 ## Health status

 Ambassador displays the health of a service in the diagnostics UI.
 Health is computed as successful requests / total requests and expressed as a percentage.
-The total requests comes from nvoy `upstream_rq_pending_total` stat.
+The total requests comes from Envoy `upstream_rq_pending_total` stat.
 Successful requests is calculated by substracting `upstream_rq_4xx` and `upstream_rq_5xx` from the total.

 Red is used when the success rate ranges from 0% - 70%.
 Yellow is used when the success rate ranges from 70% - 90%.